-plans are most often non-topical in nature and simply offer an alternative to the affirmative plan, there are exceptions.
+When the negative runs a counterplan, it grants case side outright to the affirmative.
+Although counterplans are most often non-topical in nature and simply offer an alternative to the affirmative plan, there are exceptions.
 These exceptions include resolutional counterplans and conditional counterplans.

 Both are more difficult to maintain than a non-topical counterplan, and a theory debate usually ensues when these arguments are run in a round.

 Non-Topical Counterplans are counterplans that do something different from that which the resolution mandates.
-An example of this is switching the agent of action from the United States to the United Nations
+An example of this is switching the agent of action from the United States to the United Nations.